aelmokhtar/ayoubmokhtar.github.io/_posts/2018-04-23-paypal-bbp-i-couldve-deleted-all-smc-messages-using-brute-force-technique.md

 title:  "I could’ve deleted all SMC messages. using Brute Force Technique – PayPal"
 ---

-While playing around with the SMC platform at paypal.com, I came across an interesting endpoint which doesn’t include CSRF token within its request when you delete a message.
+While playing around with the SMC platform at paypal.com, I came across an interesting endpoint that doesn’t include a CSRF token within its request when you delete a message.
 Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
 CSRF attacks specifically target state-changing requests, not theft of data, since the attacker has no way to see the response to the forged request.
 With a little help from social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker’s choosing.
 If the victim is a normal user, in this case, a CSRF attack can force the user to delete all of his messages without the victim’s notice.

 ### PayPal Message Center [SMC]: